5 secrets for giving better employee feedback

 5. Keep track of performance conversations

-Virtually everyone has experienced coming into an annual appraisal, only to have absolutely nothing from the previous year’s conversation discussed.
+Virtually everyone has experienced coming into an annual appraisal, only to have absolutely nothing from the previous year’s conversation discussed (this is why we suggest implementing a continuous performance management approach).
 If you were asked to work on your organizational skills, for instance, it’s highly likely that both you and your manager will have forgotten this by the time your next appraisal comes around, making these performance conversations a little redundant.

 Of course, if this becomes a pattern, it erodes everyone’s trust in the performance management process.
 Whether positive or negative, managers should ensure that they record all feedback in their performance management system.
 This could be informal, in-the-moment comments, quick discussions as part of a monthly check-in or even comments from coworkers on the employee’s performance.
 This makes your life much easier when it’s time for annual appraisals, when you can look back on a whole bank of feedback and information about your employee’s performance.